skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

     --no-plugin-dirs                Clear plugin directories to search,
                                     including defaults and those provided by
                                     previous --plugin-dirs
+    --js-runtimes RUNTIME[:PATH]    Additional JavaScript runtime to enable, with an optional location for the runtime (either the path to the binary or its containing directory).
+This option can be
+                                    used multiple times to enable multiple
+                                    runtimes.
+Supported runtimes are (in order
+                                    of priority, from highest to lowest): deno, node, quickjs, bun.
+Only "deno" is enabled by default.
+The highest priority runtime
+                                    that is both enabled and available will be used.
+In order to use a lower priority runtime when "deno" is available, --no-js-
+                                    runtimes needs to be passed before enabling other runtimes
+    --no-js-runtimes                Clear JavaScript runtimes to enable,
+                                    including defaults and those provided by
+                                    previous --js-runtimes
+    --remote-components COMPONENT   Remote components to allow yt-dlp to fetch when required.
+This option is currently not needed if you are using an official executable or have the requisite version of the yt-dlp-ejs package installed.
+You can
+                                    use this option multiple times to allow multiple components.
+Supported values:
+                                    ejs:npm (external JavaScript components from
+                                    npm), ejs:github (external JavaScript
+                                    components from yt-dlp-ejs GitHub).
+By
+                                    default, no remote components are allowed
+    --no-remote-components          Disallow fetching of all remote components, including any previously allowed by
+                                    --remote-components or defaults.
     --flat-playlist                 Do not extract a playlist's URL result entries; some entry metadata may be missing and downloading may be bypassed